evangraan/kubernetes-ubuntu-single-host-cluster/README.md

 ./ops_join_cluster TOKEN HASH
 ```

-# Static network routing
+# Static network routing (optional)

 If you have trouble connecting to your control or worker nodes from a development device on the same network, or your workers do not become Ready and
 report Kubelet stopped posting node status, this may be due to your network
+characteristics / issues.

+First, make sure the CIDR you initialized the cluster with is different from your host network.

-characteristics.
-The cluster network might not be able to properly route packets between the node.
+If it is, the cluster network might not be able to properly route packets between the node.
 This might be due to your router and/or your virtualization host networking.
 This problem can be solved by network layer
 routing (static IP routing.)

 For each worker, ensure that it has a static ip route to the controller.